floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Transcripts of Florida Criminal Court Proceedings available to the public?

 Access to the transcripts of criminal court proceedings may be available at some courts.
 The process of obtaining these records varies with different courts.
-To obtain copies of a transcript for cases filed at the Federal district court, interested parties must contact the court reporter or courtroom deputy listed as present during the proceeding.
+To obtain copies of a transcript for cases filed at the Federal district court, interested parties may need to contact the court reporter or courtroom deputy listed as present during the proceeding.
 Members of the public may be able to order copies of a transcript by visiting the court’s website and paying the applicable fee.

 Transcripts of cases filed at the county courts can also be obtained by submitting a request to the digital court reporter or the respective court reporting office.
 To reduce the risk of delays, requests for transcripts should include as much relevant information such as the: